 The M.C.L program is currently only open to students through articulation agreement with their home institution outside the United States.
 Students must spend two semesters (or a minimum of five months) in residency at Emory Law to complete the M.C.L. degree.
-Additional residency requirements may be imposed by the governing articulation agreement between schools.
+Students must complete the program with four years of their initial admittance.
+Students who fail to complete the program within four years will be discontinued though they may apply for readmission.
+Additional residency or program completion requirements may be imposed by the governing articulation agreement between schools.